transientlunatic/otter/README.rst

         :alt: Documentation Status

-The simple HTML report generator for Python jobs.
+Otter is a simple HTML report generator for Python jobs.
+Otter was designed to produce reports on long-running jobs on

 * Free software: ISC license
 * Documentation: https://otter.readthedocs.org.